babean/arduino_spektrum_satellite_binding/README.md

+# Port of miracoli binding code

-# arduino_spektrum_satellite_binding
+# Particle_spektrum_satellite_binding
-Enable binding mode for spektrum compatible satellite receives using an Arduino
+Enable binding mode for spektrum compatible satellite receives using a Particle.io Photon

 This is a little arduino sketch to enable binding mode for spektrum compatible satellite receivers using a sequence of low pulses on startup.

-## Motivation

-The aim of the project is it, to provide a simple way to enable binding mode on spektrum compatible satellite receivers for people who already own an Arduino.

 ## Usage

-Clone the code into a folder called 'arduino_spektrum_satellite_binding', open the project in the Arduino IDE and compile and program it.
-Connect your satellite as follows (can be changed in code):

-black wire -> gnd
+Sat gnd -> gnd

-orange wire -> PIN 10

-grey wire -> PIN 6

-Restart the Arduino.
-Satellite should be in binding mode now (indicated by fast blinking).

-## Project status
-Tested and working with Arduino Leonardo and OrangeRX R100.

-## TODOs
-Test with more satellites.
+Sat TX  -> D1
+Sat Vcc -> 3V3

+Power up Photon.
+D7 LED will light when bind process is armed.
+This is your cue to quickly plug the satellite in (mainly providing power to Sat Vcc).

+If all goes well D7 LED will turn off and the satellite led should start rapid blinking to indicate satellite is in bind mode.